-I rave about solo travel on this blog, especially solo female travel, because the experience does truly change your life for the better.
-I’m a much stronger person today thanks to my independent travels.
+I identify as a female solo traveler.
+Why?
+Because the benefits of traveling alone are tremendous.
+It is absolutely no secret that I rave about solo travel on this blog, especially solo female travel, because the experience does truly change your life for the better.
+I’m much stronger – physically, emotionally, and spiritually – thanks to my independent travels.
+Don’t believe me?
+Read all about how traveling alone to Scotland changed my life.
+Empowering, huh?
+And if I can do it, you can do it, too.

 However I understand that booking plane tickets, reserving accommodation, and actually following through with your dreams are big and scary first steps.
 Honestly I understand your hesitation.
 It IS scary going to a new city or country where you don’t know a single soul.
 I’ve been there multiple times myself.
 I even canceled a trip to Spain over fearing too much.
 It’s easy to psyche yourself out of a potentially exciting adventure.

-Below, I’ve listed my top five advantages of traveling solo.
+Below, I’ve listed my top five benefits of traveling alone.
 I sincerely hope they inspire you to get out and see the world on your own terms.

 1. You Meet Incredibly Cool People

 You meet way more people if you’re alone than if you’re traveling with family or friends.
-Believe or not, if your goal is to connect with locals and other travelers, then setting out on your own is the best way to accomplish that goal.
+Believe or not, if your goal is to connect with locals and other travelers, then setting out on your own is the best way to accomplish that goal with ease.

 You build a really cool (and international) group of friends when you travel alone.
 It’s amazing.